skip to Main Content

-Who is PRP hair restoration good for?
+Who is PRF hair restoration good for?

-PRP treatments are a great tool for the treatment of hair loss for a number of causes including:
+PRF treatments are a great tool for the treatment of hair loss for a number of causes including:

 • Male Pattern Hair Loss – especially in the early stages of balding, or anytime there is a lot of miniaturized hair on the scalp